David Spade Says ‘I Still Love’ Heather Locklear Despite Her Troubles With The Law

 Locklear was also arrested in February 2018 for allegedly attacking a police officer after a domestic dispute with her boyfriend, Chris Heisser.
 She was charged with a felony domestic violence and three counts of misdemeanor battery.

 A source confirmed to People Magazine that Locklear would be seeking long-term treatment for substance abuse and her mental health.
-The actress was moved from the psychiatric ward at a hospital to a long-term facility, where a group of doctors and psychiatrists can help her on the road towards better mental and physical health.
+The actress was moved from the psychiatric ward at a hospital to a long-term facility, where a group of doctors and psychiatrists can help her on the road toward better mental and physical health.